GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 +++++++++++++++++++++++++++

-Even for Python projects it may be desirable to distribute only the extension modules created by GT4Py, not the code that generated them, thus requiring the end user to only install GridTools, not GT4Py.
+Even for Python projects it may be desirable to distribute only the extension modules created by GT4Py, not the code that generated them, thus requiring the final user of the generated code to only install GridTools, not GT4Py.

 Licensing
 +++++++++